pabferir/WDI/README.md

 ### What I learned
 - Create a website using HTML5.
 - Style and layout using CSS.
-- Handle forms data with PHP.
+- Handle data with PHP.